 Today, the standards vary from one industry to another.
 Electronic products often have S and L set as low as 60μm, and they can even go to 40μm in advanced applications.

-During the process of circuit pattern formation, S and L can reach a value as low as 30μm once you apply thin substrate made of copper foil.
+During the process of circuit pattern formation, S and L can reach a value as low as 30μm once you apply a thin substrate made of copper foil.
 The recommended thickness can go from 9μm to 12μm.